LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 # Lumion UUID Format

-This is a combination of a name-based namespace and a robust hash, similar to [@RFC4122].
-RFC4122 UUIDs cannot be used because of the constrained environments many Lumion-using applications are deployed in.
+This is a combination of a name-based namespace and a robust hash, similar to type 5 UUIDs in [@RFC4122].
+RFC4122 UUIDs cannot be used because of the constrained environments many Lumion-using applications are deployed in and which therefore do not have knowledge of namespaces.
+In addition RFC4122 does not include any hash more recent than SHA-1, which is now deprecated.

 XXXXXX

 # List of Lumion Ciphers, Signatures and Hashes

+* SHA-3/SHA-256
+* BLAKE3
-XXXXXX
+* XXXXXX

 # Example Use Cases